Tom Cant: Background

 Born in East Maitland, New South Wales, Cant played his junior rugby league for the East Maitland Griffins, before being signed by the Newcastle Knights.

 Playing career

 Early years

 Cant rose through the ranks for the Newcastle Knights, playing with their Harold Matthews Cup team in 2018, the S. G. Ball Cup side from 2019 to 2021 and finally the Jersey Flegg Cup team in 2022, captaining the side that year.

 2023

-In 2023, Cant got the chance to play in both the Knights' NRL trial matches during the pre-season.
-In round 3 of the 2022 NRL season, he made his NRL debut for the Knights against the Dolphins.
+In 2023, Cant got the chance to play in both of Newcastle's NRL trial matches during the pre-season.
+In round 3 of the 2022 NRL season, he made his first grade debut for Newcastle against the Dolphins.

+2024 & 2025

+Cant was limited to only three appearances with Newcastle in the 2024 NRL season.
+In the 2025 NRL season, Cant played a total of 18 games for Newcastle which saw the club finish with the Wooden Spoon for a fifth time.